 Car accidents happen and unfortunately, witnesses often do not stop, making it difficult to obtain unbiased statements.
 Dash cams appear in more and more vehicles quietly recording every move, ready to capture what previously amounted to a missing link in accident investigations.
-Dash cams are legal as long as the driver’s view is not obstructed and the device does not conflict with state law.
+Dash cams violate no law as long as the driver’s view is not obstructed.

 Generally speaking recording video from your vehicle breaks no law because there is no expectation of privacy in public places like streets and highways.
-Many people highly recommend dash cams, as they can protect a motor vehicle operator in a wide variety of circumstances.
+Many people, including BBMC, highly recommend dash cams, as they can protect a motor vehicle operator in a wide variety of circumstances.
 Some of the most useful reasons to have a dash cam include:

 1. Car Accidents Recorded